-Taper Turning Attachment Method:
+- Taper Turning Attachment Method:

-- Up to 0.1degree accuracy can be produced.
+- 1 degree accuracy can be produced.

 - Maximum taper angle which can be produced is 8 degree.

-Compound Rest Method:
+- Compound Rest Method:

 Any taper angle can be produced by this method and both internal and external taper turning operations can be performed by this method.

-In this method, the tailstock is moved from its middle position to one side of the bed, which makes the workpiece tilted with respect to the lathe axis and feed.
+In this method the tailstock is moved from its middle position to one side of the bed, which makes the workpiece tilted with respect to the lathe axis and feed.

-Thus, when the tool moves it cuts the workpiece at an angle to the axis creating a taper.
+Thus, when the tool moves it cuts the workpiece at an angle to the axis creating taper.

-Form Tool method:
+- Form Tool method:

-The form tool method is used for producing external tapers only.
-The form tool method is a type of method in which the shape of the tool is the same as that of the shape of the component to be produced.
+Formtool method is a type of method in which the shape of the tool is same as that the shape of the component to be produced.

 Accuracy produced on the component depends upon the accuracy present on the tool.

-There are four types of shoulder:
+There are four kind of shoulder:

 A right-cut tool is used to make the square shoulder.